aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-13-x-x/public-api-changes-in-aspose-words-13-3-0/_index.md

 ### Non-standard Quotation Marks are Recognized in Fields

-Microsoft Word recognizes quotation marks in fields from a few Unicode characters: U+0022 (standard), U+00AB, U+00BB, U+201C, U+201D, U+201E, U+201E.
+Microsoft Word recognizes quotation marks in fields from several Unicode characters: U+0022 (standard), U+00AB, U+00BB, U+201C, U+201D, U+201E, U+201E.
 Aspose.Words previously only recognized the standard quotation marks, however with this release it now recongizes all of the listed characters.

 ### Partial Support of 3D Chart Rendering